magerrrr/rsschool-cv/cv.md

 5. BEM methodology;
 6. Pixel perfect;
 7. WebStorm, VS Code, Sublime;
-8. Clean and valid code,
+8. Clean and valid code;
 9. SEO-optimized code, semantic core, good knowledge about optimizing page loading speed;
 10. My goal is to do the job perfectly. if I have difficulties - I will challenge and win them!